mml-cambridge/mml-cambridge.github.io/README.md

 # MML Website

-## General
+Welcome to the MML's website source code, this page is intended for members of the MML to learn about editing the website.

-This is a static-website (meaning it is composed entirely of html and css).
+We have a static-website (meaning it is composed entirely of html and css).
 It is built by a program called [hugo](https://gohugo.io/) which transforms the content (formatted in markdown) into the html/css.
 As an initial primer you should read [the cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) as an introduction to this mini-language.

 ## Maintaining the site

 ### Quick and dirty